Frequently Asked Questions

 What do Court Watch volunteers do?

-Our trained volunteers observe 500 protective and peace order hearings each year and fill out a standard four-page set of questions about each case.
-Monitors observe judges, interpreters, bailiffs and clerks.
+Our trained volunteers observe 1,000 protective order and criminal domestic violence hearings each year and fill out a standard four-page set of questions about each case.
+Volunteers observe judges, interpreters, bailiffs and clerks.
 Court Watch staff analyzes the data and identifies systemic problems or gaps in services that put victims and their children at risk.
 We share our data and recommendations with the courts, media, County Executive, County Council and state legislators.
 We advocate for needed changes at all levels of government and the courts.